OSGeo/OSGeoLive-doc/en/overview/geotools_overview.rst

 * GeoTools Extensions

-  Provide additional capabilities built using the spatial facilites of the core library.
+  * Provide additional capabilities built using the spatial facilites of the core library.

   .. image:: ../../images/screenshots/800x600/geotools-extension.png
      :alt: Extensions built using the GeoTools library

-  Extensions provide graph and networking support (for finding the shortest path), validation, a web map server client, bindings for xml parsing and encoding and color brewer!
+  * Extensions provide graph and networking support (for finding the shortest path), validation, a web map server client, bindings for xml parsing and encoding and color brewer.

 * GeoTools Unsupported

-  GeoTools also operates as part of a wider community with a staging area used to foster new talent and promote experimentation.
+  * GeoTools also operates as part of a wider community with a staging area used to foster new talent and promote experimentation.

-  Some highlights are swing support (used in our tutorials!), swt, local and web process support, additional symbology, additional data formats, generation of grids and a couple of implementations of ISO Geometry.
+  * Some highlights are swing support (used in geotools tutorials), swt, local and web process support, additional symbology, additional data formats, generation of grids and a couple of implementations of ISO Geometry.

 Supported Formats
 -----------------

-* raster formats and data access
+* raster formats and data access:

-  arcsde, arcgrid, geotiff, grassraster, gtopo30, image (JPEG, TIFF, GIF, PNG), imageio-ext-gdal, imagemoasaic, imagepyramid, JP2K, matlab
+  arcsde, arcgrid, geotiff, grassraster, gtopo30, image (JPEG, TIFF, GIF, PNG), imageio-ext-gdal, imagemoasaic, imagepyramid, JP2K, matlab.

-* Database "jdbc-ng" support
+* Database "jdbc-ng" support:

-  db2, h2, mysql, oracle, postgis, spatialite, sqlserver
+  db2, h2, mysql, oracle, postgis, spatialite, sqlserver.

-* Vector formats and data access
+* Vector formats and data access:

-  app-schema, arcsde, csv, dxf, edigeo, excel, geojson, org, property, shapefile, wfs
+  app-schema, arcsde, csv, dxf, edigeo, excel, geojson, org, property, shapefile, wfs.

-* XML Bindings
+* XML Bindings:

   Java data structures and bindings provided for the following: xsd-core (xml simple types), fes, filter, gml2, gml3, kml, ows, sld, wcs, wfs, wms, wps, vpf.